 More up to date studies have shown numerous benefits of taking HRT and that any associated risks are very small.

-For most women, if started within ten years of menopause, below the age of 60, HRT has more benefits than risks and is generally safe and effective.
+For the vast majority of women, if started within ten years of menopause, below the age of 60, HRT has more benefits than risks and is generally safe and effective.

 What are the benefits of taking HRT?

-HRT also reduces your risk of osteoporosis, heart disease (if started within ten years of menopause) and colorectal (bowel) cancer (if taking combined HRT).
+HRT also reduces your risk of osteoporosis, heart disease (if started within ten years of menopause), diabetes and colorectal (bowel) cancer (if taking combined HRT).